enkomio/shed/README.md

 Find below an example of execution:
 <img src="https://raw.githubusercontent.com/enkomio/media/master/Shed/Injection.gif" />

-### Inspecting an already running application
-In order to inspect an already running process you have to pass the pid to _Shed_.
-Example:

-``Shed.exe --pid 2356``

-### Inspecting a binary
-In order to inspect a binary, _Shed_ needs to execute it and to attach to it in order to inspect the runtime.
-Example:

-``Shed.exe --exe malware.exe``

-You can also specify the amount of time (in milliseconds) to wait before to suspend the process.
-This will allow the program to have the time to initialize its properties.
-Example:

-``Shed.exe --timeout 2000 --exe malware.exe``

 ### Dumping options
 By default _Shed_ dump both the heap and the modules.
 If you want only one of that specify the _--dump-heap_ option to dump only the objects in the heap or the _--dump-modules_ to dump only the modules.